psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 ~~~
 {: .output}

-If the snipped from above is compared to the snippets earlier, you can see that `time` has been put before any other command executed at the prompt and 3 lines have been added to the output of our program. `time` reports 3 times and they are all different:
+If the snippet from above is compared to the snippets earlier, you can see that `time` has been put before any other command executed at the prompt and 3 lines have been added to the output of our program. `time` reports 3 times and they are all different:

   - `real` that denotes the time that has passed during our program as if you would have used a stop watch
   - `user` this is accumulated amount of CPU seconds (so seconds that the CPU was active) spent in code by the user (you)